Request support

 Performed to ensure that the detector resolution is sufficient to provide satisfactory detection of lesions and delineate detail in clinical images.

-Performed to verify that count rate per time between the two heads is within 5%.
+Performed to measure the count rate per time and ensure the results between the detectors is within 5%.

 Energy Resolution